So, you want to add a new pipeline to nf-core - brilliant! Before you start typing, check that you're happy with the following points:

 Once created, copy the URL and add this as a remote to your local git repository and push your code:

-# Add a remote called 'origin' - this is the default name for a primary remote git remote add origin https://github.com/YOUR_USERNAME/YOUR_REPOSITORY.git # Commit any new code changes git add . git commit -m "Starting to build my pipeline" # Push to GitHub git push
+# Add a remote called 'origin' - this is the default name for a primary remote git remote add origin https://github.com/YOUR_USERNAME/YOUR_REPOSITORY.git # Commit any new code changes since you ran the template git add . git commit -m "Starting to build my pipeline" # Push to GitHub git push

 The nf-core pipelines use two additional services that link to GitHub: Travis and Dockerhub.
-You'll want to set both of these up for your new pipeline to enable automated testing (Travis) and automatic Docker image builds (Docker Hub).
+Using these enables automated testing (Travis) and automatic Docker image builds (Docker Hub).

-To enable Travis, go to travis-ci.org and log in with your
+To enable Travis, go to travis-ci.com and log in with your

 GitHub credentials.
 Add a new GitHub repository and select your new pipeline.

 .travis.yml file, so the next

 time you push a commit the tests will be automatically triggered.